Abhinandan-Belagavi/Parallel_GPU_Computing_Lab/EXP-1/Part-A_Sequential/README.md

 ## Overview

-This part implements **Sequential Matrix Multiplication** using the C programming language in the Ubuntu WSL environment.
-The program multiplies two **4000 × 4000** matrices using a single CPU core and records the execution time.
-This implementation serves as the baseline for comparing parallel computing techniques.
+This experiment implements **Sequential Matrix Multiplication** using the C programming language in the Ubuntu WSL environment.
+It serves as the baseline implementation for comparing the performance of parallel computing techniques.

 ## Theory

-Sequential matrix multiplication executes the computation one element at a time using three nested loops.
-Since only one CPU core performs the entire computation, the execution time is higher than parallel implementations.
-The output matrix is verified by checking the value of **C[0][0] = 4000.00**.
+Sequential Matrix Multiplication executes the computation using a **single CPU core**.
+The program uses three nested loops to multiply two **4000 × 4000** matrices.
+Each element of Matrix A and Matrix B is initialized with **1.0**, and the output matrix C is calculated one element at a time.
+Since all operations are executed sequentially, this implementation has the highest execution time among all four approaches.

+## Working Principle

+1. Initialize matrices A and B with the value **1.0**.
+2. Initialize output matrix C with **0.0**.
+3. Multiply matrices using three nested loops.
+4. Record execution time using the `clock()` function.
+5. Verify the result by checking **C[0][0] = 4000.00**.

-## Tools and Technologies
+## Tools Used

 * C Programming
 * GCC Compiler
 * Windows PowerShell
 * WSL2 Ubuntu

-## Files Included

-* `matrix_sequential.c` – Sequential matrix multiplication source code.
-* `Lab1_PartA_Report.docx` – Detailed lab report.
-* `screenshots/` – Commands, compilation, and output screenshots.

-## Expected Output
+## Output

 * Matrix Size: **4000 × 4000**
 * Verification: **C[0][0] = 4000.00**
-* Execution Time: Sequential CPU execution.
+* Execution Model: Single CPU Core